Welcome! Explore this page to learn about:

 December 5, 2024

-Countway Library and the MCPHS Center for Health Humanities are thrilled to welcome Deena Mohamed to campus while she is in town for the Massachusetts Independent Comics Expo (MICE)!
+Countway Library and the MCPHS Center for Health Humanities were thrilled to welcome Deena Mohamed to campus while she was in town for the Massachusetts Independent Comics Expo (MICE)!

 Deena Mohamed is an Egyptian designer, illustrator, and writer, including of the award-winning urban fantasy comic Shubeik Lubeik, and loves to focus on work involving community development.
 Shubeik Lubeik's second act is of particular relevance to our communities, with its focus on mental health and what we actually want when we seek treatment.